 Surgery always carries risks and every surgeon will go to lengths to minimise those risks even before surgery.
 I give antibiotics before the skin incision in order to mimimise the risk for skin and other infections.
 Commencing prior to surgery I give calf-compression stockings in order to prevent the formation of blood clots in the legs.
 At surgery sterile handling of instruments further reduces the risk of infectious complications.
 However, there are some immanent risks of surgery for uterine cancer and they also include some basic hysterectomy side effects:

-- Laparoscopic surgery may need to be converted to open surgery through the opening of the abdomen (less than 2%).
-The vast majority (98%) of all laparoscopic procedures will be completed laparoscopically.
+- Laparoscopic surgery may need to be converted to open surgery through the opening of the abdomen (approximate 3%).
+The vast majority (97%) of all laparoscopic procedures will be completed laparoscopically.

 - While the risk for medical and anaesthetic complications are very small, complications associated with general anaesthetic, with epidural analgesia or with postoperative pain control do exist.
 In patients with pre-existing medical conditions these risks are slightly higher.